ggottemo/ggottemo/README.md

 </div>

-# Hello there, Welcome to My Profile! 👋
+# Hi there, Welcome to My Profile! 👋

 I'm George, a proficient Software Developer specialized in JavaScript/React, Python, TypeScript, and C#.
 My passion lies in navigating the ever-changing tech landscape, experimenting with new technologies and continually advancing my competencies within new models of thinking.